ETC-A/etca-spec/extensions/cache-instructions/README.md

 `CACHE_LINE_SIZE` is a read-only control register which specifies the number of bytes in a cache line for the data cache.
 It _must_ be a power of 2 unless no data cache is present in which case it _may_ be 0.

-`NO_CACHE_START` is a cache-aligned address which represents the inclusive start of a contiguous range of memory addresses which will not be cached when accessed.
+`NO_CACHE_START` is a cache-aligned address which represents the inclusive start of a contiguous range of physical memory addresses which will not be cached when accessed.
 If the privilege extension is present, this is only accessible in system mode.
 This control register is set to 0 on CPU initialization.

-`NO_CACHE_END` is a cache-aligned address which represents the exclusive end of a contiguous range of memory addresses which will not be cached when accessed.
+`NO_CACHE_END` is a cache-aligned address which represents the inclusive end of a contiguous range of physical memory addresses which will not be cached when accessed.
 If the privilege extension is present, this is only accessible in system mode.
-This control register is set to the same value as `CACHE_LINE_SIZE` on CPU initialization.
+This control register is set to -`CACHE_LINE_SIZE` on CPU initialization.